Future Planning For Children With Disabilities And Additional Needs

 A challenge for parents with disabled children is how to balance the needs of the disabled child with your children who don’t have additional needs.
 Ensuring fairness among your children whilst addressing a disabled child's unique financial needs is complex due to uncertain future finances and state support.
 A Trust Fund for all your children can offer a fair solution, allowing flexibility in distributing assets based on each child's needs and circumstances at the time of your passing.

 It's also important to note that using a Trust Fund can safeguard a disabled person's means-tested benefits, which could be at risk if they inherit directly.
-It's essential to set up the Trust Fund in advance, as benefits may not be protected if the person tries to transfer the funds to a Trust Fund themselves after your death, it’s unlikely to protect their benefits entitlement.
+It's essential for you to put the Trust Fund in place via your Will or whilst you are alive, as benefits may not be protected if the person tries to create a Trust Fund for themselves after your death.

 Top Tip 3: Plan for Inheritance Tax and Care Fees